mperry-dev/TournaMaths/README.md

 This allows you to use a debugger from VSCode, but it is much slower to run than just running the application.

-## Accessing Local Development Docker Database
+## Accessing Local Development Docker Database via Shell

 `PGPASSWORD=password psql -h localhost -p 5432 -U admin_user -d dev`